vichannnnn/fastapi-boilerplate/README.md

 - Run the following command

 ```
-touch .env
+cp .env.example .env
-# Copy the content from .env_example into .env and edit based on your own needs.
+# Copy the content from .env.example into .env and edit based on your own needs.

 make runbackend
 make migrations name="init"